Genius Factor Games

-Genius Factor Games was a Canadian independent video game developer based in North Vancouver, BC, Canada.
+Genius Factor Games was a Canadian independent video game developer based in North Vancouver.
 It developed independent ("indie") games for Apple iOS, Android and mobile platforms via direct-download distribution.

 The company was founded in 2008 by Ted Nugent, a former employee of EA Canada.
 Its first game, released in April 2009, was Gravity Well, described as a cross between pinball and mini-golf.
 In November 2011, to coincide with CPR Month, Genius Factor Games created an app called Heart Hero for the Heart and Stroke Foundation of Canada.
-The app allows users to practice CPR to the beat of the Bee Gee's Stayin' Alive.
+The app allows users to practice CPR to the beat of the Bee Gees' Stayin' Alive.